OpenInternet/Infuse/content/learning-path/2/module-5.ar.md

    Write down your findings and then discuss them with a mentor or a peer who will make sure that you have performed the exercise correctly. \
    (Note: it may happen that the malware appears to ‘do nothing’.
 In that case, discuss this with a mentor and peer and try a different kind of malware.)
 2. (Optional, additional exercise) Check out [this analysis](https://www.trendmicro.com/en_us/research/22/k/earth-preta-spear-phishing-governments-worldwide.html) from security company Trend Micro and compare it with [this report](https://tria.ge/240207-qlmmrahhgr/behavioral1) on Triage.
 Discuss those two with a mentor or peer, focusing on issues such as the ways in which both reports label TTPs and try to explain the malware.
 Talk about which format you find more readable and why.
 (Note: this malware, that Trend Micro calls ‘Earth Preta’, is also known as ‘Mustang Panda’, and has targeted media organizations and NGOs, most notably in Myanmar.)

+## Learning Resources

+{{% resource title="Mobile forensics" languages="English" cost="Free" description="A comprehensive guide on how to conduct forensics and triage for many leading operating systems." url="https://pellaeon.gitbook.io/mobile-forensics/" %}}

+{{% resource title="Sysinternals" languages="English" cost="Free" description="A series of excellent tools analysts can use to better understand what is happening on a Windows system." url="https://learn.microsoft.com/en-us/sysinternals/" %}}

+{{% resource title="Objective-see tools" languages="English" cost="Free" description="Excellent security tools for macOS which can help detect malware infections or attempts to gather/ exfiltrate data." url="https://objective-see.org/tools.html" %}}

 ## Notes